donno2048/restricted-functions/README.md

 If you can help to close some problems listed on _TODO.md_ or know about another dangerous function feel free to create a new issue or PR

-### What is restricted-functions for?
+## Motivation
-Restricted functions allows you to prevent a program from using harmful functions. <br/>
+Restricted functions allows you to prevent a program from using harmful functions.

-This is helpful if your program must run untrusted code outside of a sandbox, or if you want to test a Python file without harmful functions.<br/>
+This is helpful if your program must run untrusted code outside of a sandbox, or if you want to test a Python file without harmful functions.

-Please note that this _does not_ sandbox your code, and does not have an complete list of harmful functions.
+Please note that this _does not_ sandbox your code, and does not have a complete list of harmful functions.
 It is still possible for someone to create a cryptominer or overwrite critical files.
 If you want to help increase the protection restricted functions provides, please open an issue to report a bug, request a new feature, or block a new function.
 If you already have a solution, feel free to open a PR.